 The NFV tunnel uses TCP transport and can handle both delay and a certain amount of packet loss without losing the PM function.

-Note: Buffering is limited there are limits for the tunnel performance.
+Note: Buffering is limited; there are limits for the tunnel performance.
 Overall capacity is reduced with higher delay and packet loss.

-RTT (ms)Max Aggregated PM Bandwidth per Module (Mbps)Max Aggregated PM Bandwidth per Module at 0.01% packet loss (Mbps)
+| RTT (ms) | Expected Max Aggregated PM Bandwidth per Module (Mbps) | Expected Max Aggregated PM Bandwidth per Module at 0.01% packet loss (Mbps) |

-The limiting factor to consider is the total amount of bandwidth that the tunnel can carry, this can then be used to calculate how many PM sessions, of a certain type, would be safe to use for a specific situation.
+The limiting factor to consider is the total amount of bandwidth that the tunnel can carry; this can then be used to calculate how many PM sessions of a certain type would be safe to use for a specific situation.

-If the Module is placed “close” to the Sensor Control, i.e in the same rack or datacenter, the delay between the Sensor Control and the Module will be negligible and it would be possible to use up to the max capacity of 2,000 simultaneous TWAMP sessions at 20PPS per Module (total of 4,000 per Sensor Control if using two Modules).
+If the Module is placed “close” to the Sensor Control, that is, in the same rack or datacenter, the delay between the Sensor Control and the Module will be negligible and it would be possible to use up to the max capacity of 2,000 simultaneous TWAMP sessions at 20PPS per Module (total of 4,000 per Sensor Control if using two Modules).

 Example: